Takeaways from Gartners Top 10 Strategic Technology Trends for 2020

 2. Multi experience

 As per the report, multi-experience will replace technology-literate people with people literate technology.
-Every interaction with a system now gives rise to multitouch points, unlike traditional computers due to growing adoption of wearables and sensor-based devices.
+Every interaction with a system now gives rise to multitouch points, unlike traditional computers due to the growing adoption of wearables and sensor-based devices.

 As per Gartner’s projection, by 2020, at least one-third of enterprises will have deployed a multi-experience development platform to support mobile, web, conversational and augmented reality development.